pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-sanic`                             a pytest plugin for Sanic                                                                                                                                                                                 Oct 25, 2021    N/A                    pytest (>=5.2)
    :pypi:`pytest-sanity`                                                                                                                                                                                                                                      Dec 07, 2020    N/A                    N/A
    :pypi:`pytest-sa-pg`                                                                                                                                                                                                                                       May 14, 2019    N/A                    N/A
    :pypi:`pytest-sbase`                             A complete web automation framework for end-to-end testing.
-Jun 02, 2023    5 - Production/Stable  N/A
+May 25, 2023    5 - Production/Stable  N/A
    :pypi:`pytest-scenario`                          pytest plugin for test scenarios                                                                                                                                                                          Feb 06, 2017    3 - Alpha              N/A
    :pypi:`pytest-schedule`                          The job of test scheduling for humans.
 Jan 07, 2023    5 - Production/Stable  N/A
    :pypi:`pytest-schema`                            👍 Validate return values against a schema-like object in testing                                                                                                                                         Mar 14, 2022    5 - Production/Stable  pytest (>=3.5.0)
    :pypi:`pytest-securestore`                       An encrypted password store for use within pytest cases                                                                                                                                                   Nov 08, 2021    4 - Beta               N/A
    :pypi:`pytest-select`                            A pytest plugin which allows to (de-)select tests from a file.
 Jan 18, 2019    3 - Alpha              pytest (>=3.0)
-   :pypi:`pytest-selenium`                          pytest plugin for Selenium                                                                                                                                                                                May 28, 2023    5 - Production/Stable  pytest>=6.0.0
+   :pypi:`pytest-selenium`                          pytest plugin for Selenium                                                                                                                                                                                Sep 21, 2022    5 - Production/Stable  pytest (>=6.0.0,<7.0.0)
    :pypi:`pytest-seleniumbase`                      A complete web automation framework for end-to-end testing.
-Jun 02, 2023    5 - Production/Stable  N/A
+May 25, 2023    5 - Production/Stable  N/A
    :pypi:`pytest-selenium-enhancer`                 pytest plugin for Selenium                                                                                                                                                                                Apr 29, 2022    5 - Production/Stable  N/A
    :pypi:`pytest-selenium-pdiff`                    A pytest package implementing perceptualdiff for Selenium tests.
 Apr 06, 2017    2 - Pre-Alpha          N/A
    :pypi:`pytest-send-email`                        Send pytest execution result email                                                                                                                                                                        Dec 04, 2019    N/A                    N/A